🚨 Scam Guide · 2026

 🟢 Low

-📍 Habous Quarter (Quartier des Habous), Old Medina shops near Bab Marrakech, and tourist shops along Boulevard Hassan II
+📍 Habous Quarter (Quartier des Habous) carpet showrooms, Old Medina shops near Bab Marrakech, leather workshops along Boulevard Hassan II

 Red Flags